 - UW-System Blackboard Collaborate KnowledgeBase

 The DoIT Help Desk provides instructors, staff and students with free tech support and troubleshooting help by phone at 608.264.4357, email at firstname.lastname@example.org and chat at helpdesk.wisc.edu.
-In-person support is also available at all DoIT Tech Store locations.
+In-person support is also available at the DoIT Help Desk service desk in the Computer Sciences building.
 Visit helpdesk.wisc.edu for hours and more information.

-The Learn@UW-Madison team is also available to consult with instructors and instructional staff on selecting and using the right learning technology to improve student success.
-You can contact us via email at email@example.com.
+Instructors and instructional staff can also request a consultation through the DoIT Help Desk.
+A DoIT AT consultant will help you select and use the right learning technology to improve student success.
 In addition, the Learn@UW KnowledgeBase offers helpful documents for instructors, course owners and students.